A highly respected trio of elite players that, although held in high esteem

 Hughes, Holland and Galley split to form TRAPEZE with ex THE MONTANAS vocalist Johnny Jones and keyboard player Terry Rowley.
 With this line up the band appeared on the TV show COLOUR ME POP, scoring interest from Threshold Records.
 This was a new label set up by MOODY BLUES bassist John Lodge.

-Terry Rowley took over production duties in order to record the debut 'Trapeze' album in 1969.
-The album was a noted success, with BBC Radio One actually playing the album in its entirety from start to finish!
+Terry Rowley took over production duties in order to record the debut 'Trapeze' album in 1969, which received it's release the following year, in March 1970.
+It was a noted success, with BBC Radio One actually playing the album in its entirety from start to finish!

 Despite this straight out of the box success all was not well within the